shaqayeq-ramezanzade/endodontic-outcome-prediction-Part-2-transformer-based-and-multimodal-/README.md

 ```

 A CUDA-capable GPU is strongly recommended for Notebook 1 (transformer fine-tuning).
 Notebook 2 uses frozen embeddings and runs on CPU, though GPU speeds up the embedding extraction step.

----

-## Key Design Decisions

-**Why two approaches?**
-Fine-tuning transformers end-to-end (Notebook 1) allows the model to adapt its representations to the task, but requires more compute and a held-out test set for evaluation.
-Using frozen embeddings with classical ML (Notebook 2) is faster, more interpretable, and evaluated entirely within nested CV — making the two approaches complementary rather than redundant.

-**Focal loss (Notebook 1)**
-The dataset is class-imbalanced.
-Focal loss with full inverse-frequency class weights (`n / (2 × count_per_class)`) down-weights easy examples and scales the loss penalty in proportion to class imbalance.

-**Threshold calibration (both notebooks)**
-The default 0.5 decision threshold is suboptimal for imbalanced data.
-In Notebook 1 the threshold is selected on the validation set; in Notebook 2 `TunedThresholdClassifierCV` selects it on each training fold within the outer CV loop.

-**Danish-BERT rationale (Notebook 1)**
-Clinical notes were originally written in Danish.
-Machine translation introduces artefacts.
-Running `Maltehb/danish-bert-botxo` directly on the source text tests whether a native-language model can outperform the English models working on translated input.

-**Nested CV rationale (Notebook 2)**
-A single train/test split would be unreliable given the dataset size.
-Nested CV separates hyperparameter selection (inner loop) from performance estimation (outer loop), avoiding optimistic bias.
-Repeating over 5 trials with different random seeds quantifies variance.

----

-## Citation

-If you use this code, please cite the associated paper (details to be added upon publication).

----

-## License

-This code is released for research reproducibility.
-The clinical dataset is not redistributable.